Higher Education Coordinating Commission

 - Developing state goals for the postsecondary system, including community colleges, public universities, and student access programs (ORS 350.075)

 - Adopting a strategic plan for achieving the state’s postsecondary goals (ORS 350.075)

-- Administering the Oregon Opportunity Grant and other student success programs through the Office of Student Access and Completion (ORS 348)
+- Administering the Oregon Opportunity Grant, the Oregon Promise, ASPIRE, and other student success programs through the Office of Student Access and Completion (ORS 348, ORS 341.522)

 - Conducting data collection, analysis, research, and reporting across all sectors of higher education (ORS 350.075)

-- Conducting annual institutional evaluations for public universities (ORS 352.061)
+- Conducting biennial evaluations of public universities (ORS 352.061)

 Agency Mission Statement